 Install Zulip on Ubuntu

-In this article, we will show you how to install Zulip on an Ubuntu 14.04 VPS.
+We will show you how to install Zulip on an Ubuntu 14.04 VPS.
 Zulip is open source self-hosted group chat and collaborative application.
 Zulip is written in Python on top of the Django framework and supports both group and private messaging.
-This guide should work on other Linux VPS systems as well but was tested and written for an Ubuntu 14.04 VPS.
+This guide should work on other Linux VPS

 [user]$ sudo apt-get update && sudo apt-get -y upgrade [user]$ sudo apt-get install python-dev python-pip openssl nano wget